secureCodeBox/secureCodeBox/docs/user-guide/usage-examples/arachni-juice-shop-example.md

 This scan should finish in about a minute and should return a couple of findings.

-## Full JuiceShop Arachni Config
+## Full Juice Shop Arachni Config

-A full Arachni scan config for JuiceShop includes optimisations to maximise the amount of vulnerabilities discovered and optimise the scan time.
+A full Arachni scan config for Juice Shop includes optimisations to maximise the amount of vulnerabilities discovered and optimise the scan time.

 This is done by configuring the following parameters: